Golden Goose sneakers look used. The company could be worth $3 billion.

 Golden Goose's leather, suede and canvas-style sneakers with rubber soles retail for roughly $500 to $900 a pair, while some limited-edition styles fetch thousands.
 Occasionally, Golden Goose store windows feature washing machines, suggesting they've either already been through a cycle or could use a wash.

 The faux dirt isn't taking the shine off Golden Goose's business, however.
 Bloomberg recently reported that the shoe company is set to announce plans to go public in Milan at a valuation of more than $3 billion.
-Golden Goose did not immediately respond to a request for comment.
+On Thursday, Golden Goose announced its intention to list shares of the company on the Euronext Milan market next week.

+"While the fashion world is all about product desirability, consumers want to create a deeper connection with brands through shared values and culture.
+At Golden, we have built a brand that people love and are loyal to, and that has delivered strong, profitable growth with a purpose," Golden Goose CEO Silvio Campara said in a statement.

 In 2023, Golden Goose reported net revenue of about $634 million, growing 18% from a year earlier.
 The company opened 21 new stores globally in 2023, driving growth through direct-to-consumer sales.